Ashu-kd/About-me/README.md

 - 👋 Hi, I’m @Ashutosh Dubey
 - 👀 I’m interested in Robotics and control systems
-- 🌱 I’m currently doiing PhD in Systems & Controls and also a trained power system professional with HVDC background
+- 🌱 I’m also trained power system professional
 - 💞️ I’m looking to collaborate on developing codes for solving real world challenges in power system domains
 - 📫 How to reach me https://twitter.com/Ashutosh_Dubey1
 - Author for book : Learn Coding:Learn micro:bit